 Volkswagen Beetle owners have reported 25 problems related to transmission gear slipping (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Volkswagen Beetle based on all problems reported for the Beetle.

 After warming up transmission is slipping, bucking, and clunking.
 Happens after driving for a while (about 10 miles).